DataStrategist/amitkohli.com/content/page/talks.md

 ---
-title: Talks & Shows
+title: Talks & Leadership
 author: Amit
 type: page
 date: 2019-10:24T16:35:57+00:00

 ---

 I have presented at multiple venues internationally.
-It's true that I do like the sound of my own voice :), but I like speaking because it provides a good opportunity to make a statement about something I know about, and then to see what other views exist.
-In some cases, the people that come up to speak to me after the talk are introverted and wouldn't quite feel comfortable asking questions in public, but I have learned great things from the contacts and friends I've earned by public speaking.
+I like speaking and providing leadership because it provides a good opportunity to make a statement about something I know about, and then to see what other views exist.
+I have learned great things from the contacts and friends I've earned by public speaking.
 You should present as well!

   - Talks
     -  EARL London 2019 - [event](https://earlconf.com/)
       *  R is for Reconciliation: how machine learning is helping Colombia move forward - [slides](https://earlconf.com/assets/slides/Thurs%2012%20Sept/Session%201/Amit%20Kohli.pptx) - [video](https://www.youtube.com/watch?v=j2Vr26vIbnY)
-    -  Society for International Development (SID) 2019 - [event](https://sidw.org/2019-sid-w-innovation-competition)
-      *  Innovation competition finalist - DBBUDDY - Offline data collection for impact- [slides](/page/SID DB Buddy presentation.pptx) - [video](https://youtu.be/Nb5yL3bihAA)
     -  Social Data Society - 2018
       *  ACDI/VOCA toolset - [slides](/page/Social Data Society 2018b.pptx)
       *  Why should we care about Social Network Analysis? - [slides](/page/AK - Why should we care about Social Network Analysis.pptx)